RomanKlimov/filex-1/README.md

 # Cloud Drive
-Cloud Drive with jQuery, JS, HTML5, Java
+Cloud Drive based on servlets with jQuery, JS, HTML5, Java and materialize design